Can Cats Eat Seaweed? Exploring The Benefits Of Seaweed On Cats Health

 When sharing seaweed, select simple dried varieties containing just the sea vegetable.
 Avoid added oils, spices, or salt compounds that are unhealthy for cats.

 Feed tiny pinches of the dried leaves one to two times weekly at most, either in plain pieces, flakes, or granules.
-Place crumbled nori, wakame, or kelp atop food so the kitty tastes oceanic flavors paired with usual proteins.

 Alternatively, for easier mixing, briefly soak dried seaweed in purified water until it expands, then drain it.